Seondong/PROPDI/README.md

 ### How to run PROPDI

-1. Download PROPDI
+1. Download __PROPDI__
     ```
     git clone https://github.com/Seondong/PROPDI.git
     ```

-2. Edit config.ini file according to the settings
+2. Edit `config.ini` file according to the settings

-3. For running PROPDI on your machine, go to the root directory and execute
+3. For running __PROPDI__ on your machine, go to the root directory and execute
     ```
     mvn package
     ```
-   then PROPDI-1.0-SNAPSHOR.jar file is generated on ./target directory.
+   then `PROPDI-1.0-SNAPSHOR.jar` file will be generated in `./target` directory.

-4. Then run the generated .jar file.
+4. Then run the generated `.jar` file.
     ```
     java cp target/PROPDI-1.0-SNAPSHOT.jar kr.ac.kaist.dm.PROPDI
     ```
-5. You can find intermediate results in ./intermediate and final property-domain result in ./final
+5. You can find intermediate results in `./intermediate` and final property-domain result in `./final` directories.